AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-tasks-cannot-add-subtask.md

 ---
-title: "Tasks: Cannot add subtask"
+title: 'Tasks: Cannot add subtask'
-description: "When a user attempts to add a subtask using the +New button, no options appear in the New Task window, and the user sees an error message."
+description: When a user attempts to add a subtask using the +New button, no options appear in the New Task window, and the user sees an error message.
 hidefromtoc: yes
+exl-id: bc261904-40b3-47fe-a3c0-c08060c6c4e2
 ---
 # Tasks: Cannot add subtask

 >[!NOTE]